alphagov/accessible-autocomplete/README.md

 })
 ```

-This object defines templates (functions) that are used for displaying parts of the typeahead.
+This object defines templates (functions) that are used for displaying parts of the autocomplete.

 `inputValue` is a function that receives one argument, the currently selected suggestion.
 It is used to populate the value of the input field, and should return a string.